ocrickard/OCPDFGen/README.md

 (Side Note: DTCoreText depends on ARC.
 I don't like ARC, so I've just enabled it for the files in DTCoreText in the demo project.)

+##License##
+This code is released under the BSD license.
+You can use it in commercial and non-commercial code with attribution.